Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Applications of Theorem

 Given an undirected graph $G=(V,E)$ and non-negative edge weights $w=[w_e:e\in E]\in \mathbb{R}_+^{|E|}$, the maximum weight vertex disjoint cycle packing problem is to find the maximum weight set of cycles with no common vertex.
 It is easy to observe that it is equivalent to find a subgraph maximizing the sum of edge weights on it such that each vertex of the subgraph has degree 2 or 0.
 The natural LP formulation to this problem is following:

 From the above LP, one can construct the following GM:

 where the factor function $\psi_v$ is defined as

-For the above GM \eqref{gm:maxvertexpacking}, we derive the following corollary of Theorem \ref{thm:main} whose formal proof is presented in Section \ref{apdx:maxvertexpacking}. \begin{corollary} If the solution of maximum weight vertex disjoint cycle packing LP \eqref{lp:maxvertexpacking} is unique and integral, then the max-product BP on GM \eqref{gm:maxvertexpacking} converges it. \end{corollary} Again, the uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights.
+For the above GM \eqref{gm:maxvertexpacking}, one can easily check that Condition {\em C2} of Theorem \ref{thm:main} and the condition of Lemma \ref{lem:c3} hold.
+This directly leads to the following corollary. \begin{corollary} If the solution of maximum weight vertex disjoint cycle packing LP \eqref{lp:maxvertexpacking} is unique and integral, then the max-product BP on GM \eqref{gm:maxvertexpacking} converges in $O(w_{\max}|E|^{2.5}/\rho)$ iterations. \end{corollary} Again, the uniqueness condition in the above corollary is easy to guarantee by adding small random noises to edge weights.